 We can also arrange an appointment for a consultation with one of our NGS financial planners.
-An NGS financial planner is well-qualified to provide retirement and estate planning advice.
-They recommend strategies rather than products and operate on a fee for service basis only.
+An NGS financial planner is qualified to provide retirement planning advice and operates on a fee for service basis only.
 To make an appointment phone us on 1300 133 177 or complete the Financial advice enquiry form at ngssuper.com.au/advice

-^{1.} If you were born before 1 July 1964 then you have already reached your preservation age.
+1. If you were born before 1 July 1964 then you have already reached your preservation age.
 If you were born after this time, your preservation age will be age 60.
 See our fact sheet Gaining access to your super available at ngssuper.com.au/factsheets for more details.